translatorzepp/base_app/README.md

 A basic multi-page checkout app, using [Braintree]("https://developers.braintreepayments.com").
-Implements the Drop-in User Interface with customer ID, PayPal New Vault flow, 3D Secure, transactions and subscriptions, device data.
+Implements the legacy Drop-in User Interface with customer ID, PayPal New Vault flow, 3D Secure, transactions and subscriptions, device data.

 <h4>Before using:</h4>